 USTR's Office of African Affairs develops and coordinates U.S. trade and investment policy for the 49 countries of sub-Saharan Africa.
 It leads the negotiation and implementation of U.S. trade and investment policies and objectives in the region.
 The Administration seeks both to expand markets for U.S. goods and services in sub-Saharan Africa and to facilitate efforts to bolster African economic development through increased global, regional, and bilateral trade.
 Sub-Saharan Africa presents many opportunities for U.S. businesses as an emerging market for American exports.
-Between 2000 and 2010, six of the ten fastest-growing economies in the world were in sub-Saharan Africa.
+In 2012, eight of the twenty fastest growing economies in the world were in sub-Saharan Africa according to the IMF.

 The Africa Office oversees implementation of the African Growth and Opportunity Act (AGOA), a trade preference program enacted in 2000 that is at the center of U.S.-African engagement on trade and investment.
 By providing duty-free entry into the United States for almost all African products, AGOA has helped expand and diversify African exports to the United States, while at the same time fostering an improved business environment in many African countries through eligibility requirements.
 In August 2012, legislation was enacted to extend AGOA’s important third country fabric provision to 2015.
-40 sub-Saharan African countries qualified for AGOA benefits.
-The Africa Office works closely with other U.S. agencies, such as USAID, to provide trade capacity building assistance for eligible African countries to make the most of AGOA's trade benefits.
+Thirty-nine sub-Saharan African countries currently qualify for AGOA benefits.
+The Africa Office works closely with other U.S. agencies, such as USAID.
 This includes USAID funding to support the work of the three African Regional Trade Hubs located in Accra, Ghana; Gaborone, Botswana; and Nairobi, Kenya.

 The Africa Office also leads U.S. Government interagency engagement with sub-Saharan African partners on trade and investment issues, including under our eleven trade and investment framework agreements (TIFAs) with sub-Saharan African countries and regional economic organizations.
 The United States also has a Trade, Investment, and Development Cooperative Agreement with the five countries of the Southern African Customs Union (Botswana, Lesotho, Namibia, South Africa, and Swaziland) and bilateral investment treaties (BITs) with six sub-Saharan African partners.
 USTR’s Africa Office is also leading U.S. efforts to forge a new trade and investment partnership with the East African Community – where the two parties have agreed to explore a regional investment treaty, a trade facilitation agreement, and a commercial dialogue.

 The Africa Office maintains an ongoing dialogue with sub-Saharan African countries on issues related to the WTO Doha negotiations.
-It also works closely with other Africa trade policy stakeholders, including Members of Congress (testimony on U.S.-Africa Relations), the African and American private sectors, and civil society in the United States and sub-Saharan Africa.
+It also works closely with other Africa trade policy stakeholders, including Members of Congress, the African and American private sectors, and civil society in the United States and sub-Saharan Africa.